regulus79/tenent_timetravel/README.md

 # Tenent Timetravel

 A minetest mod for reversing the flow of time.
+Reverse time at will.

 # Limitations

-Currently, only the player and any placed/dug nodes are recorded and replayed during timetravel.
+Currently, only the following things are saved and replayed during timetravel:

+- Player (pos, yaw, and animation)
+- Nodes (only when placed/dug; falling nodes and voxelmanip are not saved)

 Perhaps in the future, reversing entites or other game parameters such as the sky may be added.

 # Usage